telerik/xaml-docs/knowledge-base/kb-restrictfirstaxis-to-chartpanewidth.md

 ---
 title: Restrict the First Axis Label to be Within the RadChartView Pane Width
-description: "How to restrict the first axis label to be within the Chart plot area width of CartesianChart element."
+description: "How to restrict the first axis label to be within the plot area width of CartesianChart element."
 type: how-to
-page_title: Avoid first axis label to be rendered outside of the plot area clip.
+page_title: Avoid First Axis Label to be Rendered Outside of the Plot Area Clip of RadChartView.
-slug: kb-restrictfirstaxis-to-chartpanewidth
+slug: kb-chartview-clip-first-label-to-plotarea
 position: 0
 tags: axis, chart pane, label, cartesianchart
 ticketid: 1620645